taylorreyes1/asana-template-duplicator/README.md

 This python script is currently being utilized to handle repetitive duplication of an asana template.
-It currently requires a csv with names from which it will duplicate the parent template.
+It requires a csv with names from which it will duplicate the parent template.

 ##Setup